 Risk Factor Assessments: The study will examine reproductive outcomes in pregnant women and follow and assess their children from birth to 1 year of age using the following (Please see Items of Information Collected and Table 2 for more information):

 Survey instruments: A computer assisted personal interview (CAPI) will be conducted to ascertain the respondent’s contact information, demographic information, and to assess potential environmental and health risks.
-CDC’s rapid data collector (RDC) will be used for questionnaire responses.
+Research Electronic Data Capture (RedCap™)will be used for questionnaire responses.
 Survey instruments to be administered include the mother and father enrollment survey.
 Food Frequency Questionnaire/WIC Form and Postpartum surveys at 2, 6, 9 and 12 months.

 Biological monitoring: Urine and blood samples will be collected to assess uranium and other heavy metal confounders.